peckwood/vuejs-2-the-complete-guide-practice/section-03-rendering-condition-content-&-lists/README.md

 You should typically use v-if and only fall back to v-show if you have an element which visibility status changes a lot

+If you need v-for and v-if, **dont use them on the same element**.
+Use a wrapper with v-if instead.

 ### 44 Rendering Lists of Data

 ```